Quick Law Guide: When to File Uber Car Accident Claims

 Uber Car Accident Claims

 When you’ve been in an accident, there’s a lot to consider.
-You first have to file your insurance claim for the accident.
-If your insurance doesn’t provide an adequate settlement offer for your injuries and damages, then it can become an Uber accident lawsuit.
+You first have to file your insurance claim for damages you sustained because of the accident.

-Your legal damages cover all of the ways you suffered because of the Uber car accident.
-This includes things like medical expenses, lost wages from having to be out of work, pain or suffering, emotional distress, ways it has affected your family, and property damage.
+Your damages may include medical expenses, lost wages from having to be out of work, pain or suffering, emotional distress, ways it has affected your family, and property damage.

 It also covers a reduced earning capacity if injuries are severe enough that your professional life has been impaired.
 Punitive damages are also included in the claim however they are rarely awarded in car accident cases.